paragliding training center

 Priming the fuel system on a paramotor – see "Starting your paramotor" below

-Propeller hub removal & installation – These directions must be followed to prevent hub damage.
-Damaged hubs will cause severe vibration!
+Propeller hub info, removal & installation – Note: Damaged hubs will cause severe vibration!

 Propeller bolt shear problems – Read the info above (Propeller Info).
 Also, see "T-Nut Milling Tool" below.